Lucy Porter: Career

 After obtaining a degree in English literature from The University of Manchester, Porter worked as a journalist on the Big Issue in The North.
 She began to perform stand-up comedy whilst working as a researcher for Granada Television, on programmes such as The Mrs Merton Show.
 Her first performance was at a club in Chester, a location she chose because it was far enough from home that if it went badly, no one would know her.

 As an actress, she made brief appearances in Life's a Pitch and Absolute Power.
-She presented a TV commercial for mobile phone company One2One during the year 2000.
+In the year 2000 she presented a TV commercial for mobile phone company One2One.
 Her first high-profile acting role was alongside Christian Slater in the stage version of One Flew Over the Cuckoo's Nest at the Edinburgh Fringe in 2004.
 She reprised her role of a nurse for the 2005 London production.

 In 2005, she made regular appearances on Broken News as Claudia Van Sant.

-She has been one of the writers for all nine series of Parsons and Naylor's Pull-Out Sections, appearing as a special guest performer in many editions.
+Porter was one of the writers for all nine series of Parsons and Naylor's Pull-Out Sections, appearing as a special guest performer in many editions.
 Porter starred in The Powder Room alongside Julia Morris and Gina Yashere, which was also broadcast on BBC Radio 2.

 She wrote the scripts for two series of BBC Three's Anthea Turner: Perfect Housewife.